7 Emerging Economies That Could Make You Rich

 Everyone I talk to that has cash to spend on Emerging markets is going, has been, or is considering Africa – but they aren’t sure on the timing.
 With 60% of the worlds arable land, its an obvious choice.
 You have to be careful about what country you go into, and I highly recommend that you find a local partner on the ground.
 This is important in any of these locations, but Africa in particular due to language barriers in many countries.
 I met some entrepreneurs the other day who are getting funding from the middle east to build secure car parks in strategic locations in Ethiopia.

 This is a sleeper pick.
-You can get citizenship in Paraguay rather easily, and the country has a large amount of cheap and fertile farmland.
+You can get permanent residency in Paraguay rather easily, and even citizenship, and the country has a large amount of cheap and fertile farmland.
 Great place for many different types of flags.
 Less expensive than Ecuador or Uruguay due in part to its landlocked location, Paraguay is somewhat undeveloped – which places it in a great place for growth over the coming years.

 Particularly when food shortages in other countries in South America, Paraguay could see its exports rise, and farmland appreciate in value.